harshkumarkhatri/Draw-It-App-Flutter/README.md

 ## Introduction 📌

-Students often tend to find something like a pen or papaer to write important thing down which they remember all of a suddent.
-They may type it down it on some note editor or in some chat but they often missout the feel which they get.
+Students often tend to find something like a pen or paper to write important thing down which they remember all of a sudden.
+They may type it down it on some note editor or in some chat but they often miss-out the feel which they get.

-With this app, i tend to provide students a place where they can write down their notes or bits which they remember all of a sudden but they don't have a pen or a paper available to pen it down.
+With this app, i tend to provide students/people a place where they can write down their notes or bits which they remember all of a sudden but they don't have a pen or a paper available to write it down.
 Also it would provide children with a canvas to draw things out and show their creativity.

 ## Technology Stack 🏁